getify/Functional-Light-JS/apA.md

 This step is the trickiest of all to visualize.
 So read slowly and pay close attention here.

-Let's consider the curried functions from above, but without the `listCombination(..)` function having been passed in to each:
+Let's consider the curried functions from earlier, but without the `listCombination(..)` function having been passed in to each:

 ```js
 var x = curriedMapReducer( strUppercase );